mozilla/persona/docs/DEPLOYMENT.md

 `git remote add shortaliasforthenewvm git@myserver:browserid.git && git push --all shortaliasforthenewvm`

 Now you have a clone of your browserid repository that's trivial to update.
-You can use ssh keys with passphrases and ssh-agent if you are less of an optimist.
+You can use ssh keys with passphrases and ssh-agent if security is a concern.

 ### 2. install node.js!